myankura/Checkaroo/README.md

 You are now ready to use Checkaroo.

 ## First Time User instructions
-The first thing you have to do is register as new user otherwise you will not be able to use Checkaroo.
+The first thing you will need to do is register as a new user, otherwise you will not be able to use Checkaroo.
 Once registered you should be able to use the application.
 By default the user a checklist is created for the user when they register a new account.